WGNO’s Friday Night Sports returns to Nola 38 the CW tonight at 11 p.m.

 NEW ORLEANS — WGNO’s Friday Night Sports, presented by Delgado Community College, returns tonight at 11 p.m. on Nola 38 the CW.

-Join WGNO Sports Director Ed Daniels and Delgado Community College head baseball coach Joe Scheurmann as they take us through all of the top prep sports action this week.
+Join WGNO Sports Director Ed Daniels and Delgado Community College head basketball coach Eddie Fields as they take us through all of the top prep sports action this week.

-Tonight’s show features the latest prep soccer headlines with Holy Cross head soccer coach Matt Millet as teams enter the semi-final round of playoffs.
+Tonight’s show features the latest prep soccer headlines with Holy Cross head soccer coach Matt Millet as teams wrap up the championship round of playoffs.

 Holy Cross head basketball coach Mister Kirkwood will break down all of tonight’s high school basketball games and his thoughts on the 2021-22 high school basketball season.